 2. Associate your brand with people of substance

-The ad included snippets of some of the greatest minds known to mankind.
 The campaign featured the following big names: Albert Einstein, Martin Luther King Jr., Amelia Earheart, Muhammad Ali, and more, with an Apple logo in the corner.

 The key takeaway: You should always choose to associate your brand, product or service with people who have depth of character and demonstrate admirable qualities.
 If you link your business to people who are famous for shallow reasons, you’ll miss out in the long run.